 Lyon County is approximately 1,295,358 acres, of which 72.2 percent is federal land.
-No existing FRTC ranges or training areas are within the boundaries of Lyon County; however, the proposed B-16 range expansion would extend into Lyon County.
-Lyon County is also within the region of influence because portions of the Bandit ATCAA, Ranch High MOA, Ranch Low MOA, and Churchill (High/Low) MOA are over the eastern portion of Lyon County.
+No existing FRTC ranges or training areas are within the boundaries of Lyon County.
+However, the proposed B-16 range expansion would extend into Lyon County.
+Lyon County is also within the region of influence because it is beneath the existing and proposed FRTC airspace.
+Portions of the Bandit ATCAA, Ranch High MOA, Ranch Low MOA, and Churchill (High/Low) MOA are over the eastern portion of Lyon County.